tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 # Client Behavior {#client-behavior}

-## Sending an encrypted ClientHello {#send-esni}
+## Sending an encrypted ClientHello {#send-echo}

-In order to send an encrypted SNI, the client MUST first generate its ClientHelloInner value.
+In order to send an encrypted ClientHello, the client MUST first generate its ClientHelloInner value.
 In addition to the normal values, ClientHelloInner MUST also contain:

- - an "esni_nonce" extension
+ - an "echo_nonce" extension
- - a TLS padding {{!RFC7685}}.
-This SHOULD contain X bytes of padding where X + the actual server name is equal to ESNIConfig.maximum_name_length
+ - TLS padding {{!RFC7685}}.
+This SHOULD contain X bytes of padding where X + the actual server name is equal to ECHOConfig.maximum_name_length

+[[OPEN ISSUE: should we adjust padding based on the complete CH, rather than just the SNI?]]

-Then, the client MUST select one of the server ESNIKeyShareEntry values and generate an (EC)DHE share in the matching group.
-This share will then be sent to the server in the "encrypted_client_hello" extension and used to derive the SNI encryption key.
-It does not affect the (EC)DHE shared secret used in the TLS key schedule.
-The client MUST also select an appropriate cipher suite from the list of suites offered by the server.
-If the client is unable to select an appropriate group or suite it SHOULD ignore that ESNIConfig value and MAY attempt to use another value provided by the server.
-The client MUST NOT send encrypted SNI using groups or cipher suites not advertised by the server.
+Then, the client determines if it supports the server's chosen KEM, as identified by ECHOConfig.kem_id.
+If one is supported, the client MUST select an appropriate cipher suite from the list of suites offered by the server.
+If the client does not support the corresponding KEM or is unable to select an appropriate group or suite, it SHOULD ignore that ECHOConfig value and MAY attempt to use another value provided by the server.
+The client MUST NOT send ECHO using HPKE algorithms not advertised by the server.

-When offering an encrypted SNI, the client MUST NOT offer to resume any non-ESNI PSKs.
+When offering an ECHO, the client MUST NOT offer to resume any non-ECHO PSKs.
 It additionally MUST NOT offer to resume any sessions for TLS 1.2 or below.

-Given an ESNIConfig with fields public_key and kem_id, carrying the the HPKEPublicKey and KEM identifier corresponding to the server, clients compute an HPKE encryption context as follows:
+Given an ECHOConfig with fields public_key and kem_id, carrying the the HPKEPublicKey and KEM identifier corresponding to the server, clients compute an HPKE encryption context as follows:

 ~~~
-pkR = HPKE.KEM.Unmarshal(InitKey.init_key)
+pkR = HPKE.KEM.Unmarshal(ECHOConfig.public_key)
 enc, context = SetupBaseI(pkR, "tls13-echo")
-echo_nonce = context.Export("tls13-echo-nonce", 32)
+echo_nonce = context.Export("tls13-echo-nonce", 16)
 ~~~

 Note that the HPKE algorithm identifiers are those which match the client's